newjersey/navigator.business.nj.gov/content/src/anytime-action-license-reinstatements/hvacr-license-reinstatement.md

 - Applicable fees paid

 :::infoAlert
-You need to pay the reinstatement fee and the renewal fee for one renewal period.
+You need to pay the reinstatement fee and the renewal fee for 1 renewal period.
 :::

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }